 Jean Pierre Norblin de la Gourdaine (aka Jean Pierre Norblin de la Gordaine) (1745–1830)

-Etching on ivory Japanese (wove) paper with small margins and backed with a support sheet.
+Etching and drypoint on ivory wove (China) paper with small margins and backed with a support sheet.

 The British Museum offers the following description of this print:

-Condition: a richly inked and well-printed impression with small margins (approximately 4 mms) laid onto a support sheet of archival (millennium quality) washi paper.
-The sheet is in near pristine condition (i.e. there are no tears, holes, folds, abrasions stains, foxing, or signs of use).
+Condition: richly inked and well-printed, crisp impression with small margins laid onto a support sheet of archival (millennium quality) washi paper.
+The margin corners are lightly stained from having once been glued (verso) to an old support sheet, otherwise the sheet is in very good condition (i.e. there are no tears, holes, folds, abrasions, significant stains, foxing, or signs of use).

-I am selling this seemingly simple and freely inscribed etching of a young rural boy wearing a high hat and a peasant’s tabard by one of the most important artists of the Enlightenment in Poland for AU$256 (currently US$184.50/EUR163.77/GBP243.37 at the time of posting this print) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).
+I am selling this small jewel of an etching by one of the most important artists of the Enlightenment in Poland for AU$322 (currently US$228.60/EUR203.72/GBP175.22 at the time of posting this print) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).

-If you are interested in purchasing this small masterwork from the 1700s following in the tradition of Rembrandt, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this small masterwork from the 1700s following in the tradition of Rembrandt's use of dramatic (chiaroscuro) lighting, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.

 This print has been sold